The Out About Scotland complete guide to the Causeymire windfarm walk

 - It’s quite interesting seeing the turbines up close

-- It’s a remote walk and only really worth doing if you’re close to the A9
+- It’s a remote walk but worth doing if you’re close to the A9

-- There isn’t much space to park the car but you’ll find a couple of spaces near the entrance gate
+- There isn’t much room to park the car but you’ll find a couple of spaces near the entrance gate

 Address and directions map